 Testing without it being a trial

-Testing Embedded Web Servers in a multitude of platforms and environments can be quite a challenge.
+Testing device agents in a multitude of platforms and environments can be quite a challenge.
 Long hours, constantly repeating the same tests every time a developer makes a change — not anymore!

 But first some background.
 We have a complex environment.